5 Cleaning Solutions to Remove Mold on Wood Cutting Board

 Step-by-Step Process:

-1. Board preparation: Ensure your cutting board is clean of any food debris and slightly damp.
+1. Clean the cutting board of any food debris and dampen it slightly.

-6. Reconditioning: Apply food-grade mineral oil to recondition the wood after it has completely dried.
+6. Apply a thin layer of food-grade mineral oil to restore the wood and prevent cracking.

 Solution 3: Lemon and Salt Scrub